Interstate 4: State Road 400

-State Road 400 (SR 400) is an unsigned highway while running concurrently with I-4 from their shared western terminus at I-275 in Tampa through the last eastbound exit before the eastern terminus of I-4, at I-95 in Daytona Beach.
+State Road 400 (SR 400) is an unsigned highway while running concurrently with I-4 from their shared western terminus at I-275 in Tampa through the last eastbound exit before the eastern terminus of I-4, at I-95 near Daytona Beach.
 SR 400 is named Beville Road beyond I-95 and continues for another 4.216 mi to its own eastern terminus at an intersection with US 1 on the city line between Daytona Beach and South Daytona.
 Sections of the nonconcurrent SR 400 are classified as a "scenic thoroughfare" within Daytona Beach.